 Changes in the course numbers for precollege math courses!

-Due to the switch to CTClink, the Math Department needed to change the course numbers for the precollege math classes in order to preserve our student-centered format that allows students to get credit for the portion of each class they successfully complete.
+Due to the switch to CTClink, the Math Department has made changes to the course numbers for the precollege math classes in order to preserve our format that allows students to get credit for the modules they successfully complete through the Math Center.

-The course content and structure will be the same but the numbers have changed:
+The course content has not changed, but the numbers have changed.